Sliding Mode Observer for Set-valued Lur'e Systems and Chattering Removing: Numerical Examples

 \section{Numerical Examples}

 In this section we provide some numerical examples to show the effectiveness of our approach. \begin{example}\normalfont

 {To test the effectiveness of our new approximation method, we will analyze a simple one-dimensional system: $\dot{x}\in \mu -L {\rm Sign}(x)$, where $\mu$ is an uncertainty with a constraint $\vert \mu\vert < L$.
 As an example, let us set $\mu=3\sin x$ and $L=4$.
 It is known that the state variable $x$ will converge to zero in a finite time.
 To evaluate the numerical simulations, we use the explicit scheme with an initial value of $x_0=0.1$ (see Figure 3).} {The {\rm Sign} function creates a chattering effect (as seen in the state $x_1$).
 However, by replacing the ${\rm Sign}$ function with ${\rm Sign}_\delta(t,x)$ defined in equation (\ref{appr}), using a guiding function $\delta(t)=e^{-0.5t}$ and $M=1, N=3$, the chattering effect can be eliminated and the convergence to zero is achieved (as seen in the state $x_3$).
-The performance of this approximation is better than using the sigmoid function with $\epsilon=10^{-3}$ or $\epsilon=10^{-6}$ (as seen in the state $x_2$).
-It is important to note that the implicit scheme can only remove the chattering effect numerically.}
+The performance of this approximation is better than using the sigmoid function with $\epsilon=10^{-3}$ (as seen in the state $x_2$).}

+Similarly, we can consider the same system $\dot{x}\in \mu -Lu$ in $\R^3$ where the control $u$ can be ${\rm sign(x)}, \;{\rm Sign(x)}$ or certain continuous approximation.
+Let us consider $\mu=(3 \;\;2\;\;-1)^T\cos t, L=40$ with the initial condition $x_0= (0.01\;\;0.02\;\;0.01)^T$.
+One can see in Figures 4 and 5 that the Sign function reduces chattering better than the sign function since the Sign function is only discontinuous at zero.
+On the other hand, ${\rm Sign}_\delta(t,x)$ has the best performance in reducing chattering (Figure 7).
+It confirms that our time-dependent approximation worths considering as a good alternative besides existing fixed approximations and merits further investigations.

 \end{example}